-To outline expertise differences in the processing time available to experts and novices, we draw on Eraut's (2007) theory of workplace learning to address the mode of cognition applicable to the conditions and cognitive demands of the classroom.
-All teachers are confronted with the multidimensionality and simultaneity of classroom events – many actions and events occurring at the same time – and the immediacy of classroom situations, which demand decisions and reactions in the here and now (Doyle 2006; Sabers et al. 1991).
+To outline expertise differences in the processing time available to experts and novices, we draw on Eraut’s (2007) theory of workplace learning to address the mode of cognition applicable to the conditions and cognitive demands of the classroom.
+All teachers are confronted with the multidimensionality and simultaneity of classroom events—many actions and events occurring at the same time—and the immediacy of classroom situations, which demand decisions and reactions in the here and now (Doyle 2006; Sabers et al. 1991).
 All teachers must assess a situation and make decisions about what to do, but the mode of cognition through which classroom events are perceived and interpreted diverges between novice and expert teachers.
 First, experts can lean on their rapid processing of information, affording them more time to react to events.
-Since the boundaries of events – when an event begins and ends – are in the eyes of the beholder, and, as explained earlier, experts predict upcoming events earlier than novices, experts have more time to align event-awareness with more thoroughly informed interpretations of the ensuing situation (Zacks et al. 2007).
-Second, the ‘crowdedness of the situation’ – such as the intensity and volume of signals and events, the number of students and their varying levels of engagement, the achievement of learning goals, and other considerations compete for teachers’ attention.
+Since the boundaries of events—when an event begins and ends—are in the eyes of the beholder, and, as explained earlier, experts predict upcoming events earlier than novices, experts have more time to align event awareness with more thoroughly informed interpretations of the ensuing situation (Zacks et al. 2007).
+Second, the “crowdedness of the situation,” such as the intensity and volume of signals and events, the number of students and their varying levels of engagement, the achievement of learning goals, and other considerations compete for teachers’ attention.
 This necessarily impacts how quickly classroom situations and corresponding problems can be processed, as well as which events receive attention (Eraut 2004).
 Lacking the knowledge structures that allow speedy assessment of the situation, novices will revert to prolonged analysis and delayed interpretation of isolated pieces of information, meanwhile missing other relevant information.
 That is, novice teachers are not able to act in the instant and professionally reflective ways required by teaching situations as experts do.

-Event representation
+Event Representation

 Integrating and inter-relating relevant internal and external factors during the act of teaching requires continually assessing and re-assessing events, including how progressing events encompassed relate to the situation as a whole.
 As teachers’ management scripts for specific classroom situations and events are activated, a routine, automatized response particular to the situation at hand comes into play.
 The more accurately a teacher anticipates events, the smaller the range of actions applied in response.
 Experts’ assessing of classroom situations involves almost immediate pattern recognition, leading to rapid interpretations, and their scripts inform the immediate decision-making that is instantaneous and visceral, arising without deliberative thought.
 For novices, the multidimensionality, simultaneity, and immediacy demanded in the classroom can be cognitively overwhelming.
 Without classroom management scripts to aid interpretation, sorting through the dizzying amount of competing information becomes a difficult mental activity, and perceptions can be constrained by the lack of time available for the necessary information processing.
 In our model, novices’ assessing is characterized as a more prolonged, deliberate analysis.
 Their ability to keep track events may not keep up with the rapid flow of information, resulting in constrained detection and incomplete awareness of the situation.
 Novices must continue their teaching performance without being able to fully interpret or understand events in the situation at hand.
 Representations may arrive too little too late, allowing events to escalate into full-blown management problems.
 Immediate decision-making is similarly slowed down by the deliberate, rational thought-processing, relying on a naïve, budding intuition that may impede decisions to act and result in ineffective management solutions.

-Implications of classroom management scripts for teacher preparation and practice
+Implications of Classroom Management Scripts for Teacher Preparation and Practice